kwiss/test/fullstack_1/level1/README.md

 # Level 1

-The essential attributes of goal are their start value and their target.

-For instance here is a real life objective :
+Example of a real life objective :
 ```
 {
   id: 17548,